angelajc123/chordify-backend/context/design/concepts/PlayBack/implementation.md/steps/response.81a2dcfe.md

   /**
    * Action: Sets the duration (in seconds) for each chord in a progression's playback.
-   * @requires progression exists in PlaybackSettings.
+   * @requires progression exists in ProgressionPlaybackSettings.
-   * @effects Updates the PlaybackSettings for progression with the given secondsPerChord.
+   * @effects Updates the ProgressionPlaybackSettings for progression with the given secondsPerChord.
    */
   async setSecondsPerChord(
     { progression, secondsPerChord }: {